-The Oral Comprehensive Exam for the PhD Degree in Pharmacology uses the NRSA format.
+The Oral Comprehensive Exam for the PhD Degree in Pharmacology & Physiology uses the NRSA format.
 It typically occurs in the second summer somewhere in July to September.
 This takes the form of a mock grant proposal.
 The proposal should be similar in format to an NRSA Predoctoral application, with clearly defined hypotheses, an abstract, specific aims, background & rationale, and experimental design.
 The proposal should be a maximum of 6 pages, excluding the abstract.

 The student should expect questions on all aspects of the proposal, including methods utilized in the proposal, statistical analyses of the data, as well as basic pharmacological principles.
 The course ‘Survival Skills & Ethics for Scientists’, taken in spring of Year 1 prepares students to write this proposal.

-The examination committee consists of four faculty members from the training programs in pharmacology.
+The examination committee consists of four faculty members from the training programs in pharmacology and physiology.
 Any faculty member who has had significant input into the crafting of the proposal should not be a member of the examination committee.
 Discuss, with your potential thesis mentor, which faculty to recommend to be members of the committee.
 Submit these names to the Program Director at least two weeks prior to the exam date.
 More information on the exam and how it is evaluated can be found in the Student Handbook.

 - Compile, evaluate, and critique a body of literature